guissalustiano/sqlar/README.md

+# SQLAR: SQL but better them fossil alternatives
-# SQLc: SQL to type-safe rust code
+Type-safe rust code

 > [!CAUTION]
 > This repo is a work in progress and is not ready to be used yet